Apply early for fall 2015.

 - Access to Robinson’s 70,000+ alumni through social and networking events

-- Robinson’s (part-time) MBA is ranked #25 overall by Bloomberg Businessweek and #29 in the nation (19th among public universities) by U.S. News & World Report for 2015 – the top 10%.
+- Robinson’s (part-time) MBA is ranked no. 25 overall by Bloomberg Businessweek and no. 44 in the nation (28th among public universities) by U.S. News & World Report for 2015.

 Completing an MBA doesn’t have to mean giving up a full-time career.
 The PMBA program is designed to work around real-life schedules that often include a family and active social life.